sdcirri/wasaphoto/README.md

 Keep in touch with your friends by sharing photos of special moments, thanks to WASAPhoto!
 You can upload your photos directly from your PC, and they will be visible to everyone following you.

+This project was realized for the [Web And Software Architecture course](http://gamificationlab.uniroma1.it/en/wasa/) at Sapienza.

 # How to run
 ### Running in debug mode
 #### Backend